 - If you’re not listed on an auto insurance policy but a family member in your household is, you would go to their insurer for PIP benefits.

 - If no one in your household has auto insurance, you would rely on your health insurance or other governmental benefits for medical coverage.

 - If none of the above situations apply to you, you would file a claim with the insurer of the vehicle for PIP benefits.

-The cost of personal injury protection insurance in Oregon will vary depending upon how much coverage you purchase, whether you choose to have a deductible and your driving history.
+The cost of personal injury protection insurance in Oregon varies depending on the amount of coverage, the deductible and your driving history.
 As you can see below, higher PIP coverage limits can increase the monthly cost of an auto insurance policy with minimum liability limits by 22%.

-If you choose to sue and receive compensation from the other driver’s insurer, that money may be subject to subrogation if it exceeds a certain limit.
-This means that your insurer may be able to recoup from you some of the money it paid you in PIP benefits if the settlement from the other insurer is large enough.
-However, your insurer can’t reclaim any money paid unless the total amount of money you’ve received from both insurers exceeds the size of both your economic as well as noneconomic damages.
+If you sue for compensation from the other driver’s insurer, that money may be subject to subrogation if it exceeds a certain limit.
+This means that your insurer may be able to recoup from you some of the money it paid you in PIP benefits, if the settlement from the other insurer is large enough.
+However, your insurer can’t reclaim any money paid unless the amount you receive from both insurers exceeds the total of your economic and non-economic damages.